fgiorgetti/blog/content/posts/20210129-skupper-and-gitops.md

 To keep things simple, we are going to use the **Argo CD GUI** to create the GitOps applications.

 ***Important:** In a real environment, you might consider defining an "App of apps".
 For more information please visit [https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern)***

+## Creating an Argo CD application to the Frontend service

+The Frontend service application is defined at this [particular GIT Repository](https://github.com/fgiorgetti/skupper-example-hello-world/tree/gitops) at the **`gitops`** branch.

+Go the the repository and explore the contents of **`/gitops/gitops/west/frontend`** directory.

+The application itself is a simple HTTP application that attempts to invoke a hello world API that is supposed to run at the east namespace.

+To create it in Argo CD, follow these steps:

 1. At the Argo CD console, click "+ NEW APP"